HamedFathi/MockableStaticGenerator/README.md

 #### Attention

-You **must** use the generated interfaces and classes **instead of** the originals to make your library, application testable and mockable.
+You **must** use the generated interfaces and classes **instead of** the originals to make your library/application testable and mockable.

 <hr/>